Impartial Predictive Modeling and the Use of Proxy Variables: Mathematical Models of Impartiality

-Fairness in modeling will be explained via directed acyclic graphs (DAGs), which are also referred to as Bayesian or Gaussian networks or path diagrams.
-DAGs will be used to conveniently represent conditional independence assumptions.
+Fairness in modeling will be explained via path diagrams to conveniently represent conditional independence assumptions.
 While often used as a model to measure causal effects, we are explicitly not using them for this purpose.
-As previously stated, our goal is to create impartial \emph{estimates}, whereas the estimation of a causal effect would attempt to answer whether the historical data are fair.

-As such, we do not require the same type of causal interpretation.
-This stems from a different object of interest: in causal modeling, one cares about a casual parameter or direct effect of the covariate of interest whereas in FADM we care about the estimates produced by the model.
-Estimating a causal effect requires considering counterfactuals.
-For example, estimating a treatment effect of a drug requires a comparison of a patient's outcome under both treatment and control, even though only one of these outcomes is observed.
+This stems from a different object of interest: in causal modeling, one cares about a casual parameter or direct effect of the covariate of interest whereas we care about the estimates produced by the model.
+Estimating a causal effect requires considering a counterfactual, such as a patient's outcome under the treatment even though they were part of the control group.
+See, for example, \cite{morgan_winship_14}.

-As FADM is concerned with \emph{estimates} from models as opposed to outcomes, counterfactuals are easily computed.
-This is trivial to accomplish because it only requires producing an estimate for a modified observation.
-We need not consider the performance of an individual with that set of covariates (or even if it exists).
-Therefore, we do not need recourse to the interventionist or causal components of standard causal models and can deal only with their predictive components.
-In short, we only use DAGs to represents the conditional independence assumptions made between variables.
+Our goal is to create impartial \emph{estimates}, whereas the estimation of a causal effect would attempt to answer whether the historical data are impartial.
+Hence, we do not require the same type of causal interpretation, which is fraught with difficulties for attributes such as race \cite{Holl03,BenH19}.
+Counterfactuals can be easily computed because it only requires producing an estimate for a modified observation, regardless of whether it exists in the data set.
+We do not need recourse to the interventionist or causal components of standard causal models \cite{Pearl09} and can focus only on their predictive component.
+Path diagrams only represent the conditional independence assumptions made between variables as necessitated by the fairness assumption.